Explaining Neural Scaling Laws: Four scaling regimes

 \subsubsection{Dataset scaling}

 Consider a neural network, and its associated training loss $L_{\textrm{train}}(\theta)$.
 For every value of the weights, the training loss, thought of as a random variable over draws of a training set of size $D$, concentrates around the population loss, with a variance which scales as $\mathcal{O}\left(D^{-1}\right)$.
-Thus, if the optimization procedure is sufficiently smooth, the trained weights, network output, and test loss will approach their infinite $D$ values plus an $\mathcal{O}\left(D^{-1}\right)$ contribution.
+This is because if the optimization procedure is sufficiently smooth, the trained weights, network output, and higher moments, will approach their infinite $D$ values, $\mathbb{E}_{D}\left[\left(f_{T}-\mathbb{E}_{D}\left[f_{T}\right]\right)^{k}\right]=\mathcal{O}\left(D^{-1}\right)$.
+Here, the subscript $D$ on the expectation indicates an average over draws of the training set.
+This scaling together with Theorem~\ref{thm:loss_var} gives the variance limited scaling of loss with dataset size.

-As a concrete example, consider training a network via full-batch optimization.
-In the limit that $D \to \infty$, the gradients will become exactly equal to the gradient of the population loss.
-When $D$ is large but finite, the gradient will include a term proportional to the $\mathcal{O}(D^{-1})$ variance of the loss over the dataset.
-This means that the final parameters will be equal to the parameters from the $D \rightarrow \infty$ limit of training plus some term proportional to $D^{-1}$.
-This also carries over to the test loss.

-Since this argument applies to any specific initialization of the parameters, it also applies when we take the expectation of the test loss over the distribution of initializations.
-We do not prove the result rigorously at finite batch size.
-We expect it to hold however, in expectation over instances of stochastic optimization, provided hyper-parameters (such as batch size) are fixed as $D$ is taken large.
+This concentration result with respect to dataset size has appeared for linear models in \cite{rahimi2008weighted} and for single hidden layer networks with high-dimensional input data in \cite{mei2019generalization, adlam2020neural, adlam2020understanding}.
+In the supplement, we prove this for GD and SGD with polynomial loss as well as present informal arguments more generally.
+Additionally, we present examples violating the smoothness assumption and exhibiting different scaling.

-\subsubsection{Large Width Scaling}
+\subsubsection{Large width scaling}

-We can make a very similar argument in the $w \to \infty$ or large width limit.
-It has been shown that the predictions from an infinitely wide network, either at initialization \citep{nealthesis,lee2018deep}, or when trained via gradient descent~\cite{Jacot2018ntk, lee2019wide} approach a limiting distribution equivalent to training a linear model.
+We can make a very similar argument in the $w \to \infty$ limit.
+It has been shown that the predictions from an infinitely wide network, either under Bayesian inference \citep{nealthesis,lee2018deep}, or when trained via gradient descent \citep{Jacot2018ntk, lee2019wide}, approach a limiting distribution at large width equivalent to a linear model with random features.
 Furthermore, corrections to the infinite width behavior are controlled by the variance of the full model around the linear model predictions.
-This variance has been shown to scale as $1/w$ \citep{Dyer2020Asymptotics, yaida2019non, andreassen2020}.
-As the loss is a smooth function of these predictions, it will differ from its $w=\infty$ limit by a term proportional to $1/w$.
+This variance (and higher moments) have been shown to scale as $1/w$ \citep{Dyer2020Asymptotics, yaida2019non, andreassen2020}, $\mathbb{E}_{w}\left[\left(f_{T}-\mathbb{E}_{w}\left[f_{T}\right]\right)^{k}\right]=\mathcal{O}\left(w^{-1}\right)$.
+Theorem~\ref{thm:loss_var} then implies the loss will differ from its $w=\infty$ limit by a term proportional to $1/w$.